Stories

 Africans in Newfoundland and Labrador

-Dr. Zainab Jerrett talks about the various African communities in St. John's from the 1990s onwards.
-It is may surprise you to hear just how far-reaching the connections can be.
+Dr. Zainab Jerrett talks about the various African communities in St. John’s from the 1990s onwards.
+It may surprise you to hear just how far-reaching the connections can be.
 Her storytelling is rich in detail and human experience.

 On halal meat: “That’s the best we can do”

-How do practicing Muslims in the St. John's area get their halal meat?
+How do practicing Muslims in the St. John’s area get their halal meat?
 Mohammad Neamun Nasir says that they have had to make some creative arrangements given that there are no halal butchers in the province.
-“It's not perfect but it's the best we can do.”
+“It’s not perfect, but it's the best we can do.”

 Food Religion Ceremony Culture Mentality Traditional Food Trade Islam Ethnic Grocery